 A12.3 The Chairman shall be elected for a period of three years, an incumbent Chairman having served the initial three-year period has the option to call an election of a new Chairman prior to an AGM within subsequent periods of office, all other directors to relinquish their posts annually but will be eligible for re-election.
 All Directors must make it known if they will be standing for re-election at the AGM, 14 days prior to the closing of nomination.
 Team leaders must be notified with not less than 7 days' notice prior to the closure of nominations.
-The notification by a director that they intend to stand again should not preclude others from standing against them.
-Any uncontested applications for a directorship or committee post within the committee will be accepted without vote.
+The notification by a director that they intend to stand again should not preclude others from standing against them - EXCEPT where the director has been appointed at an EGM held within 120 days of the subsequent AGM.
+The director under this criteria will remain unopposed in that role until the AGM of the year following.
+Any uncontested applications for a directorship or committee post will be accepted without vote.